steffendx/GoNorthWiki/Tale.md

     * **Spawn item at marker**: This action allows you to pick an item and a marker.
 The selected item will be spawned at the selected marker.
 You can also specify the rotation of the spawned item.
     * **Npc uses item**: This action allows you to pick an item that the current npc will use.
 This way you can have an npc drink a potion or equip a weapon.
     * **Player uses item**: This action allows you to pick an item that the play will use.
 This way you can have the player drink a potion or equip a weapon.
-    * **Choose npc uses item**: This action allows you to pick a npc and an item.
+    * **Choose npc uses item**: This action allows you to pick an npc and an item.
 The selected npc will use that item.
 This way you can have any npc drink a potion or equip a weapon.
  * **Condition**: A condition to branch the dialog.
 By pressing the "+" at the top next to the "x" you can add a new condition.
 By pressing on the condition text you can edit the condition, see condition dialog below.
 Next to each condition you find the following icons:
     * **Arrows**: Using the arrows you can rearrange the the different conditions
     * **Trash bin**: By clicking this icon you can delete the condition